mmcc007/todo/README.md

         open ios/Runner.xcworkspace

 1. Using XCode update the `Display Name` to the name the user will see.
-2. Using XCode update the `Bundle Identifier` to the same as the application id used on android, eg, 'com.mycompany.todo'.
+2. Using XCode update the `Bundle Identifier` to the same as the application id used on android, eg, `com.mycompany.todo`.

     `Version` and `Build` can be ignored.
 These are updated automatically by the CICD.
 3. Disable automatic signing